-The African-American poet Langston Hughes, one of the most important figures of the Harlem Renaissance, lived at number 20 East 127th Street for the last two decades of his life, on the top floor of a reddish stone townhouse where he wrote such remarkable works as Montage of a Dream Deferred and I Wonder as I Wander.
-This modest redstone terraced house, built in 1869, was designed in Italianate style by architect Alexander Wilson.
-Built by two real estate developers, James Meagher and Thomas Hanson, it is typical of terraced houses built in Harlem during the post-Civil War period.
-However, the house acquires its importance as the home for 20 years of Langston Hughes, author and poet and one of the most prominent figures in the Harlem Renaissance, a literary movement of the 1920s and 1930s that focused on the question of black identity.
+Langston Hughes, one of the most influential figures of the Harlem Renaissance, spent the last two decades of his life in a redstone townhouse located at 20 East 127th Street.
+This Italianate-style building, designed by architect Alexander Wilson and built in 1869 by James Meagher and Thomas Hanson, was typical of the terraced houses constructed in Harlem during the post-Civil War period.
+However, it is best known as the home of Langston Hughes, a renowned poet and author who was a major figure in the Harlem Renaissance.
+The Harlem Renaissance was a literary movement that began in the 1920s and focused on African-American identity.

 During this time, Langston Hughes wrote some of his most famous works, such as Montage of a Dream Deferred and I Wonder as I Wander.
 His ashes are now buried beneath the Houston Conwill Rivers, an art installation at the Schomburg Center at the New York Public Library.